 Someone posted an online review about your business.
 Now what?

 As we explained in other articles, we highly recommend responding to every review—positive, neutral, and negative.
-You can’t do that unless you first claim your business’s listings on popular review sites like Google, Yelp, and TripAdvisor.
+You can’t do that unless you first claim your online business listings on popular review sites like Google, Yelp, and TripAdvisor.

 Save time by managing all your reviews on multiple sites with Womply.
 Learn more, plus get free reputation monitoring and customer insights when you sign up for Womply Free!

 You also can’t control how your business information appears if you don’t claim your listings, and worse yet—what if someone else claims your page?
 Plus, your listings will still exist whether or not you claim them.
 It just makes sense to claim what’s yours.